G2Lab/scattr/README.md

 ### Pre-built binaries

 Binaries for the latest version of ScatTR can be found in the [releases](https://github.com/rashidalabri/scattr/releases) page.
+Pre-built binaries are available for macOS (both Intel x86_64 and Apple Silicon arm64), compiled on GitHub-hosted macOS runners (macOS 12 or later).
+For Linux, binaries are provided for x86_64 systems, built natively on Ubuntu 22.04 LTS runners, and for arm64 systems, which are cross-compiled on Ubuntu.

 ### Build from source